-Note: At the end of this enhanced enrollment priority group placement time period, Veterans will be assigned to the highest PG their eligibility status at that time qualifies for.
+Note: At the end of this enhanced enrollment priority group placement time period, Veterans will be assigned to the highest PG for which their status at that time qualifies.

 Priority Group 7

-- Veterans with gross household income below the geographically-adjusted VA income limit for their resident location and who agree to pay copays.
+- Veterans with gross household income below the geographically-adjusted VA income limit for their resident location and who agree to pay copayments.

 Priority Group 8

-- Veterans with gross household incomes above the VA income limits and the geographically- adjusted income limits for their resident location, and who agree to pay copays.
+- Veterans with gross household incomes above the VA income limits and the geographically- adjusted income limits for their resident location, and who agree to pay copayments.

-Veterans eligible for enrollment: Veterans eligible for enrollment: Veterans who are rated noncompensable 0% service-connected and are:
+Veterans eligible for enrollment: Veterans who are rated with a noncompensable 0% service-connected and are:

-- Subpriority a: Subpriority a: enrolled as of January 16, 2003, and who have remained enrolled since that date and/or were placed in this subpriority due to changed eligibility status.
+- Subpriority a: enrolled as of January 16, 2003, and who have remained enrolled since that date and/or were placed in this subpriority due to changed eligibility status.